 Projects

-Before any studies can be added to your organization, you must first create at least one .
+Before any studies can be added to your organization, you must first create at least one Project.
 Projects are the top-level unit of work in your organization, under which you can register as many studies, assays, and notes as you like.
 You can scope projects any way you like.

 A project’s visibility determines who within your organization can view and contribute to it.
 Regardless of the assigned visibility, everyone who is assigned as a member of the project will have equal permissions to create and modify records associated with it.
 For organization members not assigned to the project, refer to the table below to understand how a project’s visibility affects people’s ability to interact with it.